survivejs/webpack-merge/README.md

 Webpack-merge tries to be smart about merging loaders when `merge.smart` is used.
 Loaders with matching tests will be merged into a single loader value.

+Note that the logic picks up webpack 2 `rules` kind of syntax as well.
+The examples below have been written in webpack 1 syntax.

 **Loader string values `loader: 'babel'` override each other.**

 ```javascript